1-Bromopropane

-1-Bromopropane (also known as n-propyl bromide or nPB) is a bromoalkane with the chemical formula CH_{3}CH_{2}CH_{2}Br.
+1-Bromopropane (also known as n-propyl bromide or nPB) is a bromoalkane with the chemical formula C3H7Br|auto=1 or CH3CH2CH2Br.
 It is a colorless, flammable liquid that is used as a solvent.
 It has a characteristic hydrocarbon odor.
 Its industrial applications increased dramatically in the 21st century due to the phasing out of chlorofluorocarbons and chloroalkanes such as 1,1,1-trichloroethane under the Montreal Protocol.
 It was also used as a dry cleaning solvent as a substitute for perchloroethylene for a short time in the United States.
 1-Bromopropane is highly neurotoxic to humans.

 Preparation

 Industrial routes to 1-bromopropane involve free-radical additions to the corresponding alkenes.
 In this way, the anti-Markovnikov product is obtained.
 Alternatively, npropanol may be substitutively brominated.
 The latter reaction is also viable laboratory synthesis.

 One laboratory technique for substitutive bromination treats propanol with a mixture of hydrobromic and sulfuric acids: